Photograph by Don Freeman

 BIO

 Raghubir Kintisch (b.
-1955, New York, NY) is a multidisciplinary artist whose work explores the confluence of spiritual and creative practices.
-Their richly colored and textural oil paintings on paper are based on sketches made by using collaging and patterning techniques that explore alternative universes, nature, and the inner mental terrain.
+1955, New York, NY) is a multidisciplinary artist exploring the intersection of spiritual and creative practices.
+Their richly textured oil paintings on paper emerge from collage and pattern-based sketches, reflecting themes of alternative universes, nature, and the inner mind.
+Kintisch holds a BFA in Painting from the Rhode Island School of Design and an MFA in Social Practice from Otis College of Art and Design.

 ARTIST STATEMENT